 This subject, which is so intriguing to any mind, has been discussed in detail in the ancient philosophical text called the Yoga Vasishtha.
 The intention of the writer of the Yoga Vasishtha is that scientific arguments will lead us nowhere.
-We have already heard the conclusion of philosophical arguments that we can do nothing, that we are slaves under the pressure of the operation of space and time.
+We have already seen the consequence of philosophical arguments which conclude that we can do nothing as we are slaves under the pressure of the operation of space and time.
 But this is not so.
 How is it not so?

 Shocked to the core, weeping, striking her breast with grief, the queen went inside her room and burst forth in agony, deeply praying to the goddess of learning, Saraswati.
 Many days passed in the queen’s great austere prayer to have a blessing from the goddess of knowledge.

 The goddess appeared and asked Lila, “What do you want?”

 “I do not want my husband to die.
 Please bless me,” Lila cried.
 “Bless me with this boon.”

 The goddess did not answer the question.
 She simply said, “When he dies, cover his body with a cloth, and remember me.”

 After many years, the king died in a room of the palace.
 The queen was at her wits’ end.
 She again wept and cried, and called Saraswati, “Please come and bless me.
 I have lost everything.”

 Again Saraswati, the great goddess, appeared.
 “What are you asking for?”